arkaprabha10/Banking-Database/README.md

 # Banking-Database

-** DDL Scripts and Documentation for a database for the customer care service of a banking system.
+* DDL Scripts and Documentation for a database for the customer care service of a banking system.
-** code written with respect to PostgreSQL
+* Code written with respect to PostgreSQL